 Each class will consist of weekly lectures, assignments, discussions, and critiques.
 Your final grade in the class will be determined by your photo portfolio (1600 points) and professionalism (1600 points).
 Point values double for 16-week courses.

 All grades will be assessed based on the rubrics outlined below under "GRADES."

 Tentative Course Outline:

-Week 1 - Introduction - Photography is Lighting
+Week 1 - Introduction - What is Commercial Photography?
+Products